 Just getting started in the field?
 Check out our look at the engineering major to find out how you can get an undergraduate degree in engineering.

 If you’re ready to earn your graduate degree at one of the most prestigious schools in the world, get started with a look at the Most Influential Schools in Engineering.

 Or read on to find out what you can expect as an engineering master.

-A master’s degree in engineering is a great way to advance your opportunities for leadership and specialization in a well-paying and highly competitive field.
+And, of course, in addition to the research experience you’ll gain, a master’s degree in engineering is a great way to advance your opportunities for leadership and specialization in a well-paying and highly competitive field.
 In most cases, you can qualify to become a licensed Professional Engineer (PE) by earning your bachelor’s degree from an Accreditation Board for Engineering and Technology (ABET) accredited college, passing the Fundamentals of Engineering (FE) examination, and amassing at least four years of professional engineering experience.
-A master’s degree is not required to become a licensed PE, but it can make you a more attractive candidate to prospective employers, prepare you to assume a leadership role, or qualify you to consult on important government, public, or private engineering projects.

-Learn more about these and other top influencers in engineering!
+Find out more from our interview with Dr. Tirrell, or learn about these other top influencers in engineering!